 Over the last twenty years, I’ve learned a lot about leadership from Jon.
 And I have grown significantly as a leader because of his belief in me and his

 First, Jon insisted that our leadership team identify the truth-tellers in our lives.
-Those people we could trust and count on to provide honest, constructive feedback, which is essential to grow and develop as a leader.
-He assured us, these voices were the ones we needed to zero in on and clearly hear because there would be countless others trying to drown them out and pull us down.
+People we could trust and count on to provide honest, constructive feedback, which is essential to grow and develop as a leader.
+He assured us these voices were the ones we needed to zero in on and clearly hear because there would be countless others trying to drown them out and pull us down.

 What is this amazing leadership tool?

 Pure and simple: I quack.
-Maybe not out loud.
-For then, I’d be labeled a quack.
-But with a big smile on my face, I go to my happy place in my head and I quack.
+Not out loud for others to hear because then, I’d be labeled a quack.
+Instead, with a big smile on my face, I go to my happy place in my head, and I quack.
 Trust me, it works!
-Quacking is a metaphor for letting things roll off your back like water off of a duck’s back.
-And not taking the criticism to heart.
+Quacking is a metaphor for letting things roll off your back like ‘water off of a duck’s back’.
+Not taking the criticism to heart.
 Remembering to listen to the voice of Truth (God) and your truth-tellers.

 Along with the Holy Spirit, I do believe God uses godly people to encourage and instruct us.
 People who have been there and done that.
 A trusted circle who will purposefully share from a place of wisdom, instead of personal preference.
 For me, the voices that I readily listen to and hold close to my heart are those of my truth-tellers, not the masses.